SolunarNexus/Engineering-Notes/SAP Commerce.md

 	</attributes>
 </itemtype>
 ```
+However, this is not always needed.
+If you don't have special requirements, you can use OOTB CronJob definition that is already defined in parent `items.xml` file.

 After bean definition, you need to perform clean build for example with `ant clean all`.

 > __CAUTION__: Do not forget to [[SAP Commerce#How to update the type system|update the type system]] after modifying `*-items.xml` file.